OpsDataHub/data_analytics_portfolio/README.md

   - Conducted weekly workshops, effectively communicating data-led insights to **10+ teams** of B2C stakeholders at MyTutor.
 - **Teamwork**
   - Collaborated seamlessly with product and engineering teams at MyTutor to resolve **20+ daily technical site issues.**
-  - Provided crucial support to our Business Development team at FMIC, ensuring the accurate update of **over 200 contracts** from dealers within the AS/400 database.
+  - Provided crucial support to our Business Development team at FMIC, ensuring the accurate update of **200+ contracts** from dealers within the AS/400 database.
 - **Problem Solving**
   - Skillfully addressed technical issues reported on JIRA, resulting in a significant increase in customer satisfaction on Google reviews, elevating the rating from **3.8 to an impressive 4.0 out of 5.**
-  - Implemented a systematic categorization system for product reports in our CRM system (Zendesk) to efficiently collect data from **over 5,000 daily customers,** enhancing the accuracy of reporting at MyTutor.
+  - Implemented a systematic categorization system for product reports in our CRM system (Zendesk) to efficiently collect data from **5,000+ daily customers,** enhancing the accuracy of reporting at MyTutor.
 - **Attention to Detail**
   - Diligently reviewed up to **200 daily bookings** at Ocean Holidays, meticulously analyzing information extracted from Excel and cross-referencing it with transmittals received, achieving an exceptional accuracy score of **97% or higher.**
-  - Proficiently extracted and formatted data from the AS/400 database into Excel, eliminating duplicates and missing values, and shared this information with **more than 200 colleagues** across the EMEA business at FMIC.
+  - Proficiently extracted and formatted data from the AS/400 database into Excel, eliminating duplicates and missing values, and shared this information with **200+ colleagues** across the EMEA business at FMIC.

 </details>